semgrep/semgrep-docs/docs/release-notes/september-2023.md

 ### Added

 - UX: Added a new **onboarding** flow.
-This onboarding flow streamlines the following steps to ensure that users are able to quickly add repositories for scanning with Semgrep: <!-- #10473 -->
+This onboarding flow streamlines the following steps to ensure that users are able to quickly set up Semgrep scans: <!-- #10473 -->
 	- **Deployment creation**.
 The Semgrep team has made improvements to Semgrep account creation and connecting your source code manager, such as GitHub or GitLab.
 	- **Onboarding checklist.** This helps you troubleshoot and resolve any issues early on in your journey.
 	- **Tour of features**.
 Make the most of your Semgrep experience by learning what features are available to you.